SweetTokenizer: Semantic-Aware Spatial-Temporal Tokenizer for Compact Visual Discretization

 Related papers

-In vision-language models (VLMs), visual tokens usually bear a significant amount of computational overhead despite sparsity of information in them when compared to text tokens.
+In vision-language models (VLMs), visual tokens usually consume a significant amount of computational overhead.

-We propose a text-guided training-free token optimization mechanism dubbed SparseVLM that eliminates the need of extra parameters or fine-tuning costs.
+We propose an efficient training-free token optimization mechanism dubbed SparseVLM without extra parameters or fine-tuning costs.

 arXiv Detail & Related papers (2024-10-06T09:18:04Z) - VideoLLM-MoD: Efficient Video-Language Streaming with Mixture-of-Depths Vision Computation [66.00245701441547]